 Last but certainly not least, The Multidisciplinary Association for Psychedelic Study (MAPS) holds annual conferences which boast speakers actively involved in clinical trials of the medical applications for psychedelics.

 An important advantage of attending conferences is that one has the opportunity to directly ask experts questions about their writings or work, and the quality and density of information is higher than in other gatherings friendly to psychedelics.

 Conferences on psychedelics come and go, so no list (including this one) will remain accurate or encompass all of them.

-However, while the few mentioned all have several years running and show signs of continuing, doubtlessly others will emerge to fill important topical (and geographical) gaps (including Third Wave’s Mind Manifest Midwest Conference, slated for March 2018)
+However, while the few mentioned all have several years running and show signs of continuing, doubtlessly others will emerge to fill important topical (and geographical) gaps (see Third Wave’s Mind Manifest Midwest Conference, slated for July 2018)

 For a somewhat-updated list of conferences, check our Third Wave conference list.